yukuai0011/usyd-libcal-auto-booking/README.md

 - `booking_page_url`: The URL of the booking page.
 - `seat_full_xpath`: The XPath of the seat you want to book.

 To obtain the xpath, you can use the browser's developer tools.
-For example, in Chrome, you can right-click on the element and select "Copy" -> "Copy XPath".
+For example, in Chrome, you can right-click on the element and select "Copy" -> "Copy Full XPath".

 Then you can run the script by executing the following command: